Trouble in Store: Plot

-Norman (Norman Wisdom), a lowly stock clerk at Burridge's department store, is in love with another employee, Sally Wilson (Lana Morris), though he has been unable to muster the courage to let her know how he feels.
-After he antagonizes the new head of the store, Augustus Freeman (Jerry Desmonde), he is promptly fired.
-On his way out, Norman helps Miss Bacon (Margaret Rutherford) carry her bulging suitcases, unaware that she is an audacious shoplifter.
+Norman, a lowly stock clerk at Burridge's department store, is in love with fellow employee Sally Wilson, though he has been unable to muster the courage to let her know how he feels.
+After he antagonizes Augustus Freeman, the new head of the store, he is promptly fired.
+On his way out, Norman helps Miss Bacon carry her bulging suitcases, unaware that she is an audacious shoplifter.
 Freeman sees Norman assisting a "customer" and rehires him.